janawold1/2023_MER_Special_Issue/09_ONT_SV_discovery.md

 ```
 Unfortunately, the long-read data assessed here varied widely from 5x - 12x coverage for autosomal scaffolds.
 A minimum depth of 20x would have been ideal.

-The low sequence depth of our samples makes is somewhat challenging to curate high quality calls with the jasmine pipeline.
-This is due to the recommended minimum number of reads a variant needs to pass (```spec_reads```) is about 25% of the average coverage, which would place some samples < 2x coverage to call a high-quality variant.
-To conservatively call SVs, the default minimum ```spec_reads``` of 10 was used for all 7 samples included here.
+The low sequence depth of our samples makes it somewhat challenging to curate high quality calls with the jasmine pipeline.
+This is due to the recommended minimum number of reads a variant needs to pass (`spec_reads`) is about 25% of the average coverage, which would place some samples < 2x coverage to call a high-quality variant.
+To conservatively call SVs, the default minimum `spec_reads` of 10 was used for all 7 samples included here.

 Finally, low-confidence / imprecise call were removed.
 Notably, could not filter for `IS_SPECIFIC` in Sniffles calls as no SVs remained for comparisons.
 ```